Specialists in unconscious bias and diversity e-learning

 - Instances of workplace bullying, unlawful harassment or discrimination

 - By addressing unconscious bias, companies can improve employee engagement and performance levels, and reduce the need for costly mediation and/or tribunal.

 What is unconscious bias in performance management?

 Life experiences – whether positive, negative or neutral – heavily influence how we view and evaluate others.
-Our actions are directly informed by these experiences, which can lead to unobjective and unconsciously biased decision-making.
+Our actions are directly informed by these experiences, which can lead to unconsciously biased decision-making.